konordo/vanitythemedoc/docs/README.md

 # Vanity Theme
-> Documentation for Vanity, a Minimal, Multipurpose Shopify theme for Luxury products.
+> Documentation for Vanity, an elegant, clean and minimal Shopify theme for Luxury products.

 ## About